The Lessons Of Katrina

 The program’s first phase doles out money to people who were flooded but did not live in the federally designated flood zone.

 Most people in Pearlington live in the flood zone and must wait for the second phase to begin.
-Under its guidelines, families of low and moderate income will be eligible for as much as $100,000, less any insurance and FEMA rebuilding payments they have received.
+Under its guidelines, families of low and moderate-income will be eligible for as much as $100,000, less any insurance and FEMA rebuilding payments they have received.
+For those buildings and properties that have been flooded, the use of Perminator with new construction can help mitigate this from happening again.

 By the time that happens, though, one wonders if the Federal Government will even be needed in Pearlington.